ggendro/armlearn/README.md

 This is the first draft of an API allowing a high level communication between an user and a WidowX robotic arm.
-C++11 and *serial* library required, developed on linux OS but is theoratically cross-platform, until now.
+C++11 and *serial* library required, developed on linux OS but is theoretically cross-platform, until now.

 License
 ===